andrewle12/Java-Sushi-Game/README.md

 - Blue \$4.00
 - Gold \$5.00-\$10.00 (User determined)

+### Plate Spoil Rules

+- A plate with sushi that contains shellfish spoils after it has gone around the belt at least 1 time.
+- A plate with sushi that does not contain shellfish but is not vegetarian spoils after it has gone around the belt at least 2 times.
+- A plate with vegetarian sushi on it spoils after it has gone around the belt at least 3 times.

 ## Acknowledgements

 This project was done as a semester long assignment for the Computer Science 401 course at UNC-Chapel Hill.